EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Rotating discs in faint dwarfs and their physical drivers

-Focussing first on $\vphi / \vcirc$ (left-hand panels), we recover that gas kinematics are strongly variable in time, without clear evolutionary trends for star-forming low-mass dwarfs (blue) after the re-ignition of their star formation (marked by stars in Figure~\ref{fig:vphitimeevolution}).
+Focusing first on $\vphi / \vcirc$ (left-hand panels), we recover that gas kinematics are strongly variable in time, without clear evolutionary trends for star-forming low-mass dwarfs (blue) after the re-ignition of their star formation (marked by stars in Figure~\ref{fig:vphitimeevolution}).
 This is expected as stellar feedback efficiently disrupts the ISM in these shallow potential wells ($\vcirc \approx 10 \, \kmpers$ at $\rhalflight$).
-Nonetheless, some peaks approach $\vphi / \vcirc \approx 1$ (grey line in Figure~\ref{fig:vphitimeevolution}) indicating short-lived episodes where the rotational velocity $\vphi$ is close to equilibrium with $\vcirc$ sourced by the underlying gravitational potential.
+Nonetheless, some peaks approach $\vphi / \vcirc \approx 1$ (grey line in Figure~\ref{fig:vphitimeevolution}) indicating potential short-lived episodes where the rotational velocity $\vphi$ is close to equilibrium with $\vcirc$ sourced by the underlying gravitational potential.
 Furthermore, during these episodes, rotational motions can dominate over turbulent support, with $\vphi / \vdispeff \geq 1$ (right-hand panels).

-To quantify this further, we extract all time instances when $0.75 \leq \vphi / \vcirc \leq 1.25$ (i.e. loosely bracketing gas in circular rotation, acknowledging that $\vphi$ is not yet corrected for asymmetric drift pressure terms; see Section~\ref{sec:sec:shortlived} and Appendix~\ref{app:pressuresupport}), $\Mhi \geq 10^4 \, \Msol$ (i.e. a very optimistic detection threshold for radio surveys) and $\vphi / \vdispeff \geq 0.75$ (i.e. rotation loosely dominating over thermal and kinetic turbulence).
-These cuts should not be interpreted quantitatively, but rather as helpful to flag potential galactic discs in the noisy kinematics of our sensitive objects.
+To quantify this further, we extract all time instances when $0.75 \leq \vphi / \vcirc \leq 1.25$ (i.e. loosely bracketing gas in circular rotation, acknowledging that $\vphi$ is not yet corrected for pressure support; see Section~\ref{sec:sec:shortlived} and Appendix~\ref{app:pressuresupport}) and $\vphi / \vdispeff \geq 0.75$ (i.e. rotation loosely dominating over thermal and kinetic turbulence).
+These cuts should not be interpreted quantitatively, but rather as helpful to flag the likely presence of a galactic gas disc in the noisy kinematics of our sensitive objects.
 We mark these times with diamonds in Figure~\ref{fig:vphitimeevolution}, finding at least two examples satisfying these conditions per star-forming dwarf.
 As we will see in Section~\ref{sec:sec:shortlived}, these snapshots can showcase interpretable but short-lived \hi rotation curves.